Government Restrictions of Activities inside the Czech Republic

 - Telecommunications operators and banks are obliged to assist the authorities in tracing the spread of the coronavirus; on March 30, the Government announced Smart Quarantine pilot project launch in the South Moravian region, which has traced the contacts of positively tested individuals to COVID-19 using modern information technology and is intended to help regional hygiene stations trace other potentially infected.
 The tracing is conducted with assistance of the Czech army and Smart quarantine was extended to all 14 regions of the Czech Republic by May 1.
 Ministry of Health will take the project over from the army.

-- The second part of the Smart Quarantine project will include improved data sharing between laboratories and hygienic stations.
+- The second part of the Smart Quarantine project includes improved data sharing between laboratories and hygienic stations.
 The Government decided on July 27 that the Czech Army will be responsible for the logistics part of Smart Quarantine.

 - Amendment on the powers of the Czech Police and the municipal police to penalise breaches of crisis measures was adopted.
 Police officers will be able to penalise (up to 10,000 CZK) on the spot any persons in breach of the crisis measures, even in cases that have to be normally dealt with in administrative proceedings.